T-14 Armata: Protection

 The T-14's crew of three is protected by an internal armored capsule.
-Both the chassis and the turret are equipped with the Malachit dual-ERA system on the front, sides and the top.
+Both the chassis and the turret are equipped with the Monolit (Monolith) dual-ERA system on the front, sides and the top.
 The tank uses an integrated, computerized control system which monitors the state and functions of all tank modules.
 In battle, the software can analyze threats and then either suggest or automatically take actions to eliminate them, while without the external threat it can detect and rectify crew errors.
 Serial production of the Armata Platform's ceramic armor components began in mid-2015.

 The tank features the Afganit (Афганит) active protection system (APS).
 Previous Russian APS were either "hard kill" versions (Drozd, Arena) or "soft kill" version (Shtora-1).
 Hard-kill measures kinetically attack threatening missiles or other munitions, while soft kill measures disrupt guidance systems (laser dazzlers or infrared emitters).
 Afganit is about to introduce the first dual system with both soft and hard actions incorporated.
 It includes a millimeter-wave radar to detect, track, and intercept incoming anti-tank munitions, both kinetic energy penetrators and tandem-charges.
 Currently, the maximum speed of the interceptable target is 1700 m/s, with projected future increases of up to 3000 m/s.
 According to news sources, it protects the tank from all sides, however it is not geared towards shooting upwards to defend against top-attack munitions.

 Defense Update released an analysis of the tank in May 2015, speculating that Afganits main sensors are the four panels mounted on the turret's sides, which are probably AESA radar panes spread out for a 360° view, with possibly one more on top of the turret.
 In their opinion, the active part of the system consists of both a hard kill and soft kill element, the first of which actively destroys an incoming projectile (such as an unguided rocket or artillery shell), while the second confuses the guidance systems of ATGMs, causing them to lose target lock.
 They believe that it would be effective against 3rd and 4th generation ATGMs, including Hellfire, TOW, BILL, Javelin, Spike, Brimstone, and JAGM, as well as sensor-fused weapons (SFW).
 Some Russian sources claim the hard-kill APS is effective even against depleted uranium-cored APFSDS rounds traveling at 1.5-2 km/s, but others are skeptical, saying the fragmentation charge would not do much to the dense penetrator; while it might be able to push it off course somewhat with a hit-to-kill approach, it likely will not do much to stop it.
 According to a Russian Ministry of Defence source, practical tests confirmed the destruction of the uranium subcalibre projectile (goal speed up to 2 km/s).
 However, several outside analysts remain skeptical, as the feat has not yet been independently verified or even publicly demonstrated.